shopware/docs/guides/plugins/plugins/content/mail/add-mail-template.md

 ## Overview

-You can add new mail templates to Shopware by using the administration.
-However, you might want to ship a mail template with your plugin, so using the administration is no option.
+You can add new mail templates to Shopware by using the Administration.
+However, you might want to ship a mail template with your plugin, so using the Administration is no option.

 This guide will cover how to add a custom mail template with your plugin.